kikuchiyo/app_development_en/sdk_overview.md

 # EnOS SDK Overview

-EnOS provides SDKs to support users and developers on device connection, device registration, data ingestion, application development, and application management.
-This section provides and overview of EnOS SDKs.
+EnOS provides official SDKs to support users and developers on device connection, device registration, data ingestion, application development, and application management.
+This topic provides and overview of EnOS SDKs.

 ## EnOS Device SDKs